 If you already have an idea of the classes you will need, take a look at what is being offered next semester by checking out the Class Schedules and Textbooks area.
 This area contains all class and seminar schedules.
 If you need help selecting classes, see your advisor or talk with a counselor in the MCC Admissions Office.

 Towards the end of each semester, you will generally be required to take a final exam in each of your classes.
 Check the Curriculum Class Schedule page to view a complete listing of times and dates of final exams; plan accordingly.

 Paying for college can be one of the most difficult -- and stressful -- aspects of your college experience.
 Be proactive in acquiring financial aid, and carefully consider your options as you explore financial aid.
 Make yourself aware (and adhere to) any deadlines that might affect your ability to be awarded, or maintain, financial aid.

 You may also want to see the current tuition schedule.

-If you need to conduct research or view collections, visit the MCC Library area, or contact the MCC Library staff.
+If you need to conduct research or view collections, visit the MCC Library page, or contact the MCC Library staff.
 Our friendly MCC Library staff will help you in most any of your academic explorations.